-The abilities and skills candidates and students must possess in order to complete the education and training of the Biomedical Sciences PhD and Research Master's Programs are referred to as “Technical Standards.”
-These abilities and skills are essential for entry into most professional practice settings associated with these degree programs.
+The abilities and skills candidates and students must possess in order to complete the education and training of the Biomedical Sciences Research master's programs are referred to as technical standards.
+These abilities and skills are essential for entry into most professional practice settings associated with this degree program.

 1.0 Observation Skills Technical Standard

 1.01 Demonstrate sufficient attention and accuracy in observation skills (visual, auditory and tactile) in the lecture hall, laboratory and/or online settings.